Clémence Royer: Paris and the Société d'Anthropologie

 Although Darwin had withdrawn his authorization for Royer's translation of his book, she continued to champion his ideas and on her arrival in Paris resumed giving public lectures on evolution.
 Darwin's ideas had made very little impact on French scientists and very few publications mentioned his work.
 A commonly expressed view was that there was no proof of evolution and Darwin had not offered any new evidence.
-In 1870 Royer became the first woman in France elected to a scientific society, when she was elected to the prestigious all-male Société d'Anthropologie de Paris founded and headed by Paul Broca whose membership included many leading French anthropologists.
-Although the society included free-thinking republicans such as Charles Jean-Marie Letourneau and the anthropologist Gabriel de Mortillet, Royer was nominated for membership by the more conservative Armand de Quatrefages and the physician Jules Gavarret.
+In 1870, Royer became the first woman in France elected to a scientific society when she was elected to the prestigious all-male Société d'Anthropologie de Paris, founded and headed by Paul Broca.
+Its membership included many leading French anthropologists.
+Although the society included free-thinking republicans such as Charles Jean-Marie Letourneau and anthropologist Gabriel de Mortillet, Royer was nominated for membership by the more conservative Armand de Quatrefages and the physician Jules Gavarret.
 She remained the only woman member for the next 15 years.
 She became an active member of the society and participated in discussions on a wide range of subjects.
 She also submitted articles to the society's journal, the Bulletin de la Société d'Anthropologie de Paris.

 From the reports of discussions published by the society, it would appear that the majority of the members accepted that evolution had occurred.
-However the discussions rarely mentioned Darwin's most original contribution, his proposed mechanism of natural selection; Darwin's ideas were considered as an extension to those of Lamarck.
+However, the discussions rarely mentioned Darwin's most original contribution, his proposed mechanism of natural selection.
+Darwin's ideas were considered an extension to those of Lamarck.
 In contrast, even the possibility that evolution had occurred was rarely mentioned in the discussions of other learned societies such as the Société Botanique, the Société Zoologique, the Société Géologique and the Académie des Sciences.